FaustinCarter/scraps/README.rst

 Citation
 ------
-If you use this in a publication, please cite the Zenodo DOI:  |DOI|
+If you use scraps in a publication, please cite the Zenodo DOI:  |DOI|

 Short description of files that aren't code:
 ------------------